Great Dog Names From Germany for Males and Females

 The German words for dog training are short and easy for a dog to follow.
 If you are using a German name why not take a few minutes and learn these commands?

-There are a few names that I thought too common and overused in people, and in no way appropriate for your dog.
+There are a few names that I think are too common and overused in people, and are in no way appropriate for your dog.
 If you find a German name I missed, however, and would like to use it, please think about how the word will be used during training.
-Max is an overused name, even kind of boring, but the hardest part of a name like that is not all the other dogs turning when they hear the name-the hardest part for your dog will be responding to a recall with a name like Max.
+Max is an overused name—even kind of boring—but the hardest part of a name like that is dealing with all the other dogs responding to you when they hear their shared name.

 Whatever name you choose, do so quickly!
 Your new German puppy is waiting.